Quantum optical coherence: From linear to nonlinear interferometers

-After each stage (preparer, analyzer), the signal and idler modes are separated from the pump laser by a dichroic mirror (DM, DM2), and a coated silicon filter is then used to suppress the remaining pump (PF,PF2).
-The two orthogonally polarized forward-propagating signal and idler modes are separated by the polarizing beam splitter (PBS).
+The two orthogonally polarized forward-propagating signal and idler modes are separated by the polarizing beam splitters (PBSs).
 This separation allows for the insertion of a variable time delay between these modes via adjustment of the position of a movable mirror (MM), mounted on a computer-controlled translation stage.
-Two quarter-wave plates (QWPs) positioned between two high reflectivity mirrors (M3 and MM) and PBS1 are used to either direct the photons directly towards PBS2 (QWPs set to 45$^\circ$), where they interfere with the aid of the half-wave plate (HWP set to 22.5$^\circ$) to realize a semi-nonlinear interferometer, or the photons are directed back through the waveguide (QWPs set to 0$^\circ$) in order to realize a nonlinear interferometer.
-Note that, in the case of the semi-nonlinear interferometer, the reverse-propagating pump is blocked.
+Two quarter-wave plates (QWPs) positioned between two high reflectivity mirrors (M3 and MM) and PBS1 are used to either direct the photons directly towards PBS2 (QWPs set to 45$^\circ$), where they interfere with the aid of the half-wave plate (HWP set to 22.5$^\circ$) to realize a seminonlinear interferometer or the photons are directed back through the waveguide (QWPs set to 0$^\circ$) to realize a nonlinear interferometer.
+Note that, in the case of the seminonlinear interferometer, the reverse-propagating pump is blocked.

-The fields at the two output ports of PBS2 are coupled to single-mode fibres.
-To suppress background photons, each fibre is connected to a $\sim$1.0~nm wide bandpass fiber filter (FF1 and FF2).
+The fields at the two output ports of PBS2 are coupled to single-mode fibers.
+To suppress background photons, each fiber is connected to a $\sim$1.0~nm wide bandpass fiber filter (FF1 and FF2).
 The bandwidth of this filter is chosen to be slightly narrower than the expected bandwidth ($\sim$1.3~nm) of the photons generated in a single pass of the sample.
-Finally, the photons are detected using superconducting nanowire detectors (SNSPDs) with a detection efficiency of around 90\% and a time-to-digital converter (TDC).
+Finally, the photons are detected using superconducting nanowire detectors (SNSPDs) with a detection efficiency of around 90\% and a time-to-digital converter.
 The details of the loss characterization and time referencing of the setup are given in Appendix \ref{ExpCha-setup}.